Savant Power System - Panel Limit Feature

 2. Set the Backup Reserve SOC to 17% and Low Battery Alarm SOC to 10%.
 Setting the Backup SOC to 17% will allow for maximum battery utilization.

-4. For systems with no DC coupled solar, the time and charge rate for the battery must be configured.
+4. Systems with No DC Solar must configure the time and charge rate for the battery.
 In the Schedules menu, select add a Timer.
 Savant recommends a charge rate of 3500W for 6 hours with start and stop times during periods when electricity is the least expensive.

 Note: If this period of time coincides with other high-load periods (EV Charging overnight, for example), the battery may not fully charge.
 If the charge rate and duration is less than the capacity of the battery, the system may not fully charge each night.